amedyukhina/filament_annotator_3D/README.md

 4. Rotate the image again: this will calculate the filament position from the intersection of the two polygons
 5. Repeat steps 1-4 for other filaments

+To delete the last added point, press "d"

-To delete the last added shape (polygon or filament), press "d"
+To delete the last added shape (polygon or filament), press "p"

 ![demo](img/demo.gif)